Women’s Financial Empowerment podcast series

 00:09:09:10 - 00:09:30:26

-This is a part of a broader pattern of controlling behavior, often called coercive control.
+This is a part of a broader pattern of controlling behaviour, often called coercive control.
 It's common that these women are excluded from either financial making decisions or potentially they have limited access to information about an individual household money.
 They also may be forced to take out loans or use things like buy now, pay later services to benefit their abuser.

 00:09:30:27 - 00:09:55:09